Hoyasumii/avengers-endgame/README.md

 BUCKY BARNES: Go ahead.

-[Bucky has a smile forming and looks over
+[Bucky has a smile forming and looks over t